jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Consider our Moon—not merely a celestial object, but a profound result of cosmic collision and gravitational interaction.
 Approximately 4.5 billion years ago, a Mars-sized planetary body called Theia collided with the early Earth.

 The collision was so violent it ejected massive amounts of molten rock and debris into Earth's orbit.
+Earth's heavier stuff like iron and gold were already nearer the core, so most of what was ejected was minerals rich in oxygen, silicon, and magnesium.

+The Moon, in a sense, is built from Earth's cast-off skin.
 Gravity began pulling these fragments together.
 Over time, these fragments coalesced, cooling and solidifying into what we now know as the Moon.

-That's why there are little to no heavy elements like iron and gold on the Moon, it was mostly lighter stuff that got ejected away from Earth all those years ago.

 The collision between early Earth and Theia was so massive it melted Earth's core for billions of years.
 Yet, even this massive collision was controlled by the natural laws the entire time.